 Now, let’s take a look at the FY End Date measure.

-As you can see, it’s similar with the FY Start Date measure.
+As you can see, it’s similar to the FY Start Date measure.
 The only difference is that I used FiscalYearSelected + 1 in the formula.
 With this, if the selected financial year (FiscalYearSelected) is 2020, then the year for the FY End Date will be 2021.